deild/deild/README.md

 ## Hi, I'm Samuel.

+I work in IT and software development for the last 22 years.
 I'm currently work for [efluid](https://www.efluid.com) as a software engineer.
 I'm passionate about writing code, solving problems, automating stuff, and building software.
 Macos & Linux Enthusiast!